PhilipVigus/CV/README.md

 I don't know when or how to give up.

 - During the final project at Maker's Academy, the group had huge difficulty working out how to test the WebSocket-based components of the code.
 We spent hours on it without success.
 I refused to give up, and finally managed to write a successful test on the morning of the last day of the project.
-- I spent four years unable to work due to ill-health.
-Recovery was a long, difficult path with plenty of obstacles, but I never once thought that I would not be able to make it back to full-time employment.

 ## Education